RMITLibrary/easy_cite/2022-build/markdown/rmitharvard.md

 The examples below come from a source that does not have page numbers:

-> 'The disease has a severe impact on patients' lives, causing a constellation of cranial and systemic symptoms...' ('Giant cell arteritis: one size does not fit all' 2021).
+> 'The disease has a severe impact on patients' lives, causing a constellation of cranial and systemic symptoms...'
+(The Lancet Rheumatology 2021).

-> 'Giant cell arteritis: one size does not fit all' (2021) explains in the opening paragraph that '...there is only one targeted drug approved for the disease, despite decades of research...'
+> The Lancet Rheumatology (2021) explains in the opening paragraph that '...there is only one targeted drug approved for the disease, despite decades of research...'

 #### In-text reference: Paraphrasing

 Paraphrasing is when you are expressing the ideas of the author(s) in your own words.

-> For people aged over 50 years, even though it is a rare illness, giant cell arteritis is the most common type of vasculitis ('Giant cell arteritis: one size does not fit all' 2021).
+> For people aged over 50 years, even though it is a rare illness, giant cell arteritis is the most common type of vasculitis (The Lancet Rheumatology 2021).

-> 'Giant cell arteritis: one size does not fit all' (2021) states that for people aged over 50 years, giant cell arteritis is the most common type of vasculitis, even though it is a rare illness.
+> The Lancet Rheumatology (2021) states that for people aged over 50 years, giant cell arteritis is the most common type of vasculitis, even though it is a rare illness.

 #### Reference list entry

 In your reference list:

-- In place of the author, put the article title and the publication year in brackets.
-Enclose the title of the article in single inverted commas (quotation marks).
+- If the journal article does not have a person identified as the author, use the name of the journal instead (do no italicise) followed by the year of the article in parentheses, e.g. The Lancet Rheumatology (2021).

 - If no publication year supplied, write **n.d.** (for 'no date').
 If the year can be reliably estimated or inferred from the text, then write **c.** (meaning ‘circa’ or approximately) followed by the year.

-- Italicise the journal title.
+- Put the title of the article in single inverted commas (quotation marks).
+Italicise only the second instance of the journal name after the article title.

-- After journal title, include volume number followed issue number in parentheses.
+- After the second instance of the journal name, include the volume number followed by issue number in parentheses.
 If no issue number is supplied, leave it out.
 After issue number, include a colon (:) followed by the page number range, i.e. start and end page.
-If page range not available, put the start page instead.
+If page range is not available, put the start page instead.

 - If available, include the Digital Object Identifier (DOI) in lower case after the pagination.
 If no DOI available, end pagination with a full stop if the work was sourced from a print (physical) journal.
 If the work was sourced from an online e-Journal and there is no DOI, add the database name (if sourced from library database) or URL (if sourced from website) instead.
 Please see section on **e-Journal article** for more details.